 These plans are examples of land consolidation in the “oudehoevenlandschap” (old farms landscape) of Noord-Brabant with scattered farms and fields between low wet meadows and higher heaths.

-Along the edges of the fields are “roads with designed one-sided planting of native oak with shrubbery as undergrowth.”
-By planting the edges of the fields in this way, the existing steep edges were preserved as part of the planting.
-Foto p.
-152?
+Along the edges of the arable lands or crop fields are “roads with designed one-sided planting of native oak with shrubbery as undergrowth.”
+By planting the edges of these crop fields in this way, the existing steep edges were preserved as part of the planting.

 Strips of shrubbery along the streamlined waterway were proposed at intersections with roads within the land consolidation.
 Poplars or willows were also proposed along the bends in the stream’s route.